Hammer toe repair

 Flexion contracture of the toe

-- Cut or transplant the tendons of the toes (tendons connect bone to muscle).
+- Cutting or transplanting the tendons of the toes (tendons connect bone to muscle)

-After surgery, you may have surgical pins or a wire (Kirschner, or K-wire) to hold the toe bones in place while your toe heals.
+After surgery, surgical pins or a wire (Kirschner, or K-wire) are used to hold the toe bones in place while your toe heals.
+You will be asked to use a different shoe to walk to allow your toes to heal.
+The pins will be removed in a few weeks.

 Why the Procedure Is Performed